adammeola01/mac-key-symbols/README.md

 #Mac Key Symbols

-This extremely unimpressive app, shows you a legend, identifying which mysifying glyphs refer to which keys.
+This extremely unimpressive app, shows you a legend, identifying which mystifying glyphs refer to which keys.

 Super easy to build, but very useful.